Cosmo's Factory: Album title and artwork

 The name of the album comes from the warehouse in Berkeley where the band rehearsed early in their career, which was dubbed "The Factory" by drummer Doug "Cosmo" Clifford, because bandleader John Fogerty made them practice there almost every day.
 In 2013, Clifford recalled to Goldmine that "John knew the press would be all over us for the album, so he said that he would name the album after me and that I would have to deal with it.
 He wanted the pressure off of him.
 It was our biggest album ever and I tell people that they named it after me, so it had to be a hit [laughter].
 That's a joke!"

 The cover photo was taken by Bob Fogerty, brother of John and Tom.
 As David Cavanagh of Uncut wrote in 2012: "The album's front cover showed the four of them caught by a camera in an off-duty moment, a proudly uncool quartet who looked more like lumberjacks than rock stars."
 The handwritten sign affixed to the support post at the left of the photo that reads "3RD GENERATION" is an ironic reference to something rock music critic Ralph Gleason wrote in the liner notes of the band's debut album: "Creedence Clearwater Revival is an excellent example of the Third Generation of San Francisco bands".

 Critical reception

-In its original review, Rolling Stone opined: "It should be obvious by now that Creedence Clearwater Revival is one great rock and roll band.
+In its original review, Rolling Stone wrote: "It should be obvious by now that Creedence Clearwater Revival is one great rock and roll band.
 Cosmo's Factory, the group's fifth album, is another good reason why."

-AllMusic states: "On 'Long as I Can See the Light', the record's final song, he again finds solace in home, anchored by a soulful, laid-back groove.
+AllMusic rates the album 5 out of 5 stars: "On 'Long as I Can See the Light', the record's final song, he again finds solace in home, anchored by a soulful, laid-back groove.
 It hits a comforting, elegiac note, the perfect way to draw Cosmo's Factory – an album made during stress and chaos, filled with raging rockers, covers, and intense jams – to a close."
-An editorial review from Amazon.com calls the album "the peak of a prolific streak."